ipradeepprakash/_SQLServer/Courses/Course - Vamsy/1. Video - Interview/5 Interview Questions and answers session 5 Always ON part 2.md

         - DAG can have different compatible versions in different clusters across regions.

-33:20 - 45:53 // time-out error between primary & secondary replicas, how to troubleshoot?
+**33:20 - 45:53 // time-out error between primary & secondary replicas, how to troubleshoot?**
-—-------------------------------------------------------------------

 Couple of reasons why it could happen
-Network issues between primary & secondary replicas.
+- Network issues between primary & secondary replicas.
-Any changes in firewall rules.
+- Any changes in firewall rules.
-VMware snapshots: causes the servers/nodes/replicas will freeze when VM level backup happens & nodes will lose connection due to idleness/no response.
+- VMware snapshots: causes the servers/nodes/replicas will freeze when VM level backup happens & nodes will lose connection due to idleness/no response.